trace1729/EE219-AICS-2024/projects/lab3/README.md

 The basic function of PE is calculating the products of the input and weight,accumulating the partial sums and streaming the input and weight to its neighbors.

+**Notes:** It should be noted that the DATA_WIDTH for both input and output is always 32, so there's no need to worry about overflow issues during multiplication and addition operations.
+When testing, we use 8-bit unsigned data.
+When implementing multiplication, after performing the multiplication and addition operations on two DATA_WIDTH bits, the highest DATA_WIDTH bits can simply be ignored.
 #### Parameters

 | name | description |